 - Consumer protection and safeguards against market manipulation and financial crime

-The new rules will introduce provisions on supervision, consumer protection and environmental safeguards for crypto-assets, including cryptocurrencies.
+MEPs agreed on draft rules on supervision, consumer protection and environmental sustainability of crypto-assets, including cryptocurrencies such as bitcoins.

-Key provisions agreed by negotiators for those issuing and trading crypto-assets (including asset-reference tokens and e-money tokens) cover transparency, disclosure, authorisation and supervision of transactions.
+Key provisions agreed by MEPs for those issuing and trading crypto-assets (including asset-referenced tokens and e-money tokens) cover transparency, disclosure, authorisation and supervision of transactions.
 Consumers would be better informed about risks, costs and charges.
-In addition, the new legal framework will support market integrity and financial stability by regulating public offers of crypto-assets.
-Finally, the agreed text includes measures against market manipulation and preventing money laundering, terrorist financing and other criminal activities.
+In addition, the legal framework supports market integrity and financial stability by regulating public offers of crypto-assets.
+Finally, the agreed text includes measures against market manipulation and to prevent money laundering, terrorist financing and other criminal activities.

 To reduce the high carbon footprint of crypto-currencies, particularly of the mechanisms used to validate transactions, MEPs ask the Commission to present MEPs with a legislative proposal to include in the EU taxonomy (a classification system) for sustainable activities any crypto-asset mining activities that contribute substantially to climate change, by 1 January 2025.